Faculty & Staff

 440-476-3885

-I am an applied social psychologist and Assistant Professor in the Department of Psychology at the University of Cincinnati (UC).
-My research aims to bring visibility to, and work against the inequitable impacts of climate change, socially and geographically.
-In particular, my climate justice research agenda is driven by the questions, “What does a psychology of transformative social change look like?” and “What psychosocial and structural factors facilitate or impede processes of transformative social change?”
-My work draws upon theories within and beyond psychology (e.g., social movement, socio-ecological, and empowerment theories), employs community-engaged, participatory, and action-oriented research methods, and aims to center the voices and experiences of those most affected by climate change to simultaneously advance social justice and environmental sustainability.
+My climate justice research aims to bring visibility to, and work against the inequitable impacts of climate change, socially and geographically.
+Specifically, my research is driven by the questions, “What psychosocial and structural factors facilitate or impede processes of transformative social change?” and “How can research contribute to enabling transformative social change?”
+My work draws upon theories within and beyond social psychology (e.g., social movement theories; socio-ecological systems frameworks), employs community-engaged, participatory, and action research methods, and aims to center the voices and experiences of those most affected by climate disruption and environmental injustice.
+Broadly speaking, my research program aims to advance climate justice and societal change across three primary domains: (1) Community-Led Climate Justice Action; (2) University-Community-Policy Partnerships for Sustainable Futures; and (3) Psychologies for Climate Justice.
+To date, I have published 30 peer-reviewed journal articles and 5 book chapters, presented at numerous national and international conferences, and I am currently co-editing a book on psychology and climate justice to be published in 2025.

 Headshot of Dieter Frans S. Vanderelst